-Figure 1 (Carter, 2021) is an illustration of the spectrum of relating within a community from "exclusion" to "belonging."
+Figure 1 (Carter, 202114) is an illustration of the spectrum of relating within a community from "exclusion" to "belonging."
 In the first circle from the left, "exclusion" is represented as a homogenous conglomeration of individual white balls.
 In "segregation," a small group of colored balls appear next to the conglomeration of white balls, indicating that the marginalized group is segregated from the mainstream group.
-Progressing to "integration," the collection of colored balls is integrated into the conglomeration of white balls, but they remain a distinct group in the community, indicating a more embedded presence, though the colored balls remain distinct.
-Finally, "belonging" is indicated by a state in which all the balls are colored, which doesn't mean that there are no White individuals, but that everyone is recognized as a unique individual and there is no distinction of an in-group or an out-group.
-In addition, differences among celebrated, smaller congregations of individuals appear alongside the main group, conveying that in belonging, multiple community.
-As our understanding of equity in community relations advances, we may discover stages beyond belonging that manifests equity even more profoundly.
+Progressing to "integration," the collection of colored balls is integrated into the conglomeration of white balls, but they remain a distinct group in the community.
+Farther along in "inclusion," the colored balls are dispersed throughout the community, indicating a more embedded presence, though the colored balls remain distinct.